nathancfox/single-cell-database/docs/scdb_tutorial_working.md

 Detailed documentation does not exist in document form yet.
 All functions have in-code documentation.

-In R, these are roxygen function docstrings.
-However, because these have not been built into a formal R package, these must be accessed by reading the source code file that was originally imported.
-Again, this is `/data/single_cell_database/src/current/scdb/access.R`
+In R, these are roxygen2 function docstrings.
+These can be conveniently accessed via R's help utilities.
+For example, `?get_sce`

 In Python, all functions have Google-style docstrings.
 These can be conveniently accessed from the interactive Python REPL.
 In the Python REPL, this is `help(scdb.get_anndata)` and in the